- In-Kayak / Backpacking / Hiking

 This is my Six Moon Designs Lunar Solo tent.
-The ultimate solo tent if it comes down to weight, practicality, functionality and comfort.
+The ultimate single wall solo tent if it comes down to weight, practicality, functionality and comfort.
 This ultra lightweight (740 grams/26 OZ) tent has plenty of room and all the functional specs you need.

 It’s low profile handles wind well, whilst being steep enough to not hold snow.
 This tent is kept upright by a single 124,5 cm (49″) (preferably Carbon fiber pole (I have the aluminium pole) or trekking pole and a 8 Stakes.

 The sleeping area is a 6-inch deep bathtub floor, topped by 6 inches of mesh, which ensures excellent ventilation while keeping me separated from low canopy walls.
 This keeps you dryer on those occasions when condensation forms on the canopy.
 The vestibule is set on the long side of the tent to maximise views and ventilation when fully open.

 The floor space is a generous 2.4 m2 (26.25 ft2) being 122x229cm.

 The triangular outside storage space is almost 1 m2 (8.5 ft2).

 It all results in a 810 grams weighing 28×11,5cm package, plus the folded 51grams pole at 44 x 2,5cm.

 It is constructed with 100% Silicone coated Polyester material reducing fabric stretch and packed volume.
 The Canopy is constructed from 20D material while the floor utilizes a more durable 40D weave.
 I got the tent with the DIY Seam Grip + Sil (SilNet) set and a 34grams Polycro footprint.